Roku has more than 60 million monthly active users in the U.S. alone.

 Do you use Vimeo to host and archive your videos?
 And you want to have your own Roku Channel to let your audience watch your video content on Roku?
 Then connect Vimeo to Tappla to create your own Roku channel in less than an hour with no coding required.

-Step 1: Sign up for Tappla and connect Vimeo
+Step 1: Sign up for Tappla and connect to Vimeo

 Step 2: Get your Roku feed URL from Tappla